AaronBarton5242/Statisical-Computing/README.md

-# Lab7
+# Statistical Computing
-Practice for lab 7 in statistical computing
+Projects for the statistical computing course